Adrien4193/windshape/README.md

 `sudo apt-get install ros-kinetic-mavros ros-kinetic-mavros-extras`

-Then install GeographicLib datasets by running the install_geographiclib_datasets.sh script:
+Then install GeographicLib datasets by running the install_geographiclib_datasets.sh script (you might need to give him authorizations and use sudo as shown below):

 `wget https://raw.githubusercontent.com/mavlink/mavros/master/mavros/scripts/install_geographiclib_datasets.sh
+chmod +x install_geographiclib_datasets.sh
-./install_geographiclib_datasets.sh`
+sudo ./install_geographiclib_datasets.sh`

+You might also want to use QGroundControl to connect to the drone flight controller and change some parameters.

+First download the App image as described [here](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html).

+Note: If QGC crashes when you launch the App image, enter in a terminal prompt:

+`sudo usermod -a -G dialout $USER sudo apt-get remove modemanager`

 Getting windshape
 -------------